What To Expect When Working With Simi Valley Estate Planning Attorney Marc Mackenzie

 Many of our clients have never done any estate planning before, and are unsure of the process, how long it will take, or how to even get started.
 The overall process typically takes 4 to 6 weeks, during which we will meet two or three times.
-Here is exactly what you can expect when you work with us:
+Here is exactly what you can expect when you work with our Simi Valley estate planning team:

 Request A Consultation